ResearchObject/packaging_data_with_ro-crate/episodes/06-cross-references.md

 exercises: 4
 ---
 :::::::::::::::::::::::::::::::::::::::: questions
-- How does RO Crate use flattened JSON-LD?
+- How can I describe an entity further?
 - How can I cross-reference different entities?
 ::::::::::::::::::::::::::::::::::::::::::::::::::